DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 2. Active Regeneration

-How it works: The engine control unit (ECU) initiates it when soot load gets too high and passive regeneration hasn’t occurred.
-The ECU raises the exhaust temperature (to ~600°C) by injecting extra fuel, often late in the combustion cycle or directly into the exhaust stream.
+How it works: The engine control unit (ECU) initiates it when soot load gets too high Through a sensor that measures the pressure before and after the DPF. and passive regeneration hasn’t worked .
+The ECU raises the exhaust temperature (up to 600°C) by injecting extra fuel, often late ( retarder injection timing ) in the combustion cycle or near into the exhaust cycle stream.

-When it happens: Triggered when soot reaches a certain threshold (e.g., 40–70% of DPF capacity).
+When it happens: Triggered when soot reaches a certain threshold ( 40–70% of DPF capacity and this percent related to system and design function ).

-Pros: Automatically managed by the vehicle, no need for manual intervention.
+Pros: Automatically managed by the ECU, no need for manual activation .

 Cons: Can reduce fuel efficiency slightly during regeneration.